15 Early Signs and Symptoms of Pregnancy

 But even before you take a test or miss a period, you may suspect that you may be pregnant.
 Some women will have only one or two symptoms, others may experience all of them.

-After conception, it takes about seven to 10 days for the fertilized egg to implant in the uterus.
+After conception, it takes about a week or two following a missed period for the fertilized egg to implant in the uterus.
 When that happens, your hormone levels begin to change, and you can feel some or all of the common pregnancy signs as your body reacts to those new hormone levels.
 Even though each woman can experience different symptoms, especially in the early days (many of these symptoms are similar to PMS, by the way), there are certain early signs that can indicate that you are pregnant.

 Keep in mind that each of these symptoms by itself may have a different cause and does not indicate pregnancy.
 Some women do not feel any symptoms at all in the early days.
 When I was trying to conceive there were a few times that I was 100% positive that I was pregnant, and yet I was not.
 When it finally happened, I hardly had any early symptoms, and was sure I was not pregnant until about 7 weeks.